 Music Curriculum

 A robust co-curricular choral and instrumental music program and the Middle School play provide further opportunities for so-inclined boys to augment their musical and dramatic skills and experiences.
 On-site instrumental instruction, taught by a staff of professional tutors, is offered in all wind band and percussion instruments.
 Guitar lessons are also available.
-Fenn offers a thriving performance ensemble roster which includes the Treble Chorus boys’ choir, an a cappella vocal ensemble, First Year Band, Second Year Band, Concert Band, Marching Band, and the Jazz Ensemble.
-When there is sufficient interest, small ensembles such at String Ensemble, Chamber Music, Saxophone Ensemble, and Brass Ensemble are offered.
+Fenn offers a thriving performance ensemble roster that includes the Treble Chorus boys’ choir, First Year Band, Second Year Band, Concert Band, Marching Band, and the Jazz Ensemble.
+When there is sufficient interest, small ensembles such as String Ensemble, Chamber Music, Saxophone Ensemble, and Brass Ensemble are offered.

 Lower School Music